Application for a Grant

 SSHRC correspondence would address you as Mr. A.J.
 Paul Moore.

 Example 2: Joanne Francine Mélanie Trudeau (normally addressed as

 If you usually use your second or third name as your given name and do not want your initials appearing before your given name, you would enter:

 SSHRC correspondence would address you as Ms. Mélanie J.F.
 Trudeau.

 Partnership arrangements are defined by the nature of the activity/activities to be carried out.
 Select one or more possible formal partnership approaches from the drop-down menu.
-If your approach is not listed, type your approach in the box provided.
+If your approach is not listed, select "Other" from the list and type your approach in the box provided.